 Certainly funding shortages are not the only challenges to overcome in the program delivery process.
 However, because funding-related challenges are not clearly identified as such, they are more difficult to resolve.
 Highlighting the points in the process where funding causes delay or prevents project development may help States gain public support to obtain needed funding or to consider alternative project delivery options.
 The traditional project delivery process masks the funding issue and prevents the public from both recognizing and addressing a key challenge to project delivery.

-FHWA's Office of Innovative Program Delivery (IPD) works to identify issues and improve project delivery by integrating revenue, finance, and procurement options into the delivery process.
-In addition, IPD is:
+FHWA'S Office of Innovative Program Delivery (OIPD) works to identify issues and improve project delivery by integrating revenue, finance, and procurement options into the delivery process.
+In addition, OIPD is: